 Yes!
 Although jalapeños are the go-to pepper for poppers, they are not the only option.
 Depending on your tolerance for heat, you can do bacon-wrapped poppers with a pretty wide selection of peppers—hot or not!

-- Poblano Peppers – these are bigger, so they would be more like a meal than an appetizer, but I use them all of the time, like these enchilada stuffed peppers, and would make these, with more chorizo and rice for a main course.
+Poblano Peppers – these are bigger, so they would be more like a meal than an appetizer like these enchilada stuffed peppers.
+Make with more chorizo and rice for a main course.

-- NOT RECOMMNEDED: Habanero Peppers or Scotch Bonnets – these two options will singe your mouth properly and the heat overwhelms the enjoyment of the cheesy chorizo popper.
+NOT RECOMMENDED: Habanero Peppers or Scotch Bonnets – these two options will singe your mouth properly, and the heat overwhelms the enjoyment of the cheesy chorizo popper.

 Yes, jalapeño poppers are spicy, but the cream cheese in the filling helps to curb the heat from the peppers.